PouyaMT/timer-extension/README.md

 <img src="screenshots/open.png" alt="Open" width="100"/>

 ## Installation
-1. Clone the repository
+1. Run `git clone https://github.com/PouyaMT/timer-extension.git` to clone the repository.

-2. Open your browser
-3. Go to extensions
+2. Go to your browser's extension manager.

-4. Turn on developer mode
+3. Make sure developer mode is turned on.

-5. Choose load unpacked
+5. Choose to load the file unpacked.

-6. Select the folder
+6. Select and open the folder.